how-to-firebase/full-stack-firebase/dashboard/introduction.md

-# Introduction to the Firebase Dashboard
+# Firebase Dashboard: Introduction

 We'll kick this party off with a quick run down of the Firebase Console.

-It's not so much a Firebase feature, but it's how you'll interact with many of the Firebase features.
+It's not so much a Firebase feature.
+It's how you'll interact with many of the Firebase features.

 You'll need your Dashboard to configure your services and watch data flow through your project.